isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 Please note that the ATP is **not** an immigration visit pass.
 It only allows visitors to travel to and seek entry into Singapore within a specified period.

 #### 11. Are visitors able to extend their duration of stay in Singapore?

-All applications for extension of visit pass must be submitted online using ICA's [e-service](https://eservices.ica.gov.sg/esvclandingpage/extend) at least seven days prior to the expiry of the visit pass to avoid overstaying.
+All applications for extension of visit pass must be submitted online using ICA’s e-service (<https://eservices.ica.gov.sg/esvclandingpage/extend>) at least seven days prior to the expiry of the visit pass to avoid overstaying.
 Each application will be considered on its own merits and there is no guarantee that an extension will be granted.

 #### 12. Do Singapore Citizens / Permanent Residents / Long-Term Pass holders need to apply for an Air Travel Pass?